by Ken Boche, Director

 by Michael Dinsdale, Youth Volunteer

-and Hueco Uno School
+first ever lavatories and first ever bathrooms and Hueco Uno School |

 Training in trout aquaculture and equipment for trout reproduction